 Command Name "?"

 Description Show a list of all commands or get help on a specific command.

 Without cmd , this command will list all the available commands.

+If and is an action and if it matches a specific command the reage of the command will

 If cmd is specified and if it matches a specific command, the usage of the command will be displayed; otherwise, if cmd matches the prefix of a command, the name of the

 command will be listed.

-command will be listed.

 If ? is preceded by another ?, the usage and description of this command will be

 displayed.

 Syntax ? [cmd]

-Parameters cmd

-Examples The command for which to get help.
-N-TRON/Admin> ?
+Parameters cmd The command for which to get help.

+Examples N-TRON/Admin> ?

-Examples The above command displays all the available commands.
+Z.mp.co The above command displays all the available commands.

 N-TRON/Admin> abcd ?
 Unknown Command: "abcd"

+onknown command. abed

 Type "?" for a list of available commands.

 N-TRON/Admin> logout ?

+Logout

-Logout Log out of console interface.
+Log out of console interface.

-5

 SYNTAX:

 Logout

 N-TRON/Admin> ? pi

+Ping

-Ping Ping a host.
+Ping a host.

 N-TRON/Admin> ? ?

+N-IRON/Admili> ? ?

 ?

 Show a list of all commands or get help on a specific

 command.

-CUNYTRANA
+SYNTAX:

-SYNTAX: ? [cmd]
+? [cmd]

-· [Since]

 OPTIONS:

-NOTEG cmd: The command for which to get help.
+cmd: The command for which to get help.

 NOTES